OlivierDevMaster/prokid-preview/docs/missions-availability-system.md

 ### 1. Flexibility

-- One mission can use multiple availability patterns
-- Each pattern can have different times and durations
+- Structures can create missions with any RRULE pattern
+- Frontend suggests availabilities but allows custom times
-- Mission dates constrain all patterns uniformly
+- Mission dates constrain all schedules uniformly
+- Professionals can accept missions outside their stated availability

 ### 2. Query Performance